top of page

 GASS

-Green Ai for Sustainable Shipping
+Green AI for Sustainable Shipping

 Artificial Intelligence can help cut huge amounts of emissions from shipping.
 A new project, GASS, led by NAVTOR, with six other Norwegian research, innovation and industry partners, has been awarded 44 million Norwegian kroner to develop new commercial AI-enhanced technology and services to optimize the energy usage of vessels and ships.
 Aiming to build AI enhanced "Go2 Market services" for One Integrated Solution: "AI/ML technology supporting green and safe shipping".
 The main target is Vessel Optimization focusing on predictive fuel/GHG emission by Digital Twin of vessel and ML for anomalies in congestions and traffic flow.